Real Estate Investor Websites

 You can get domain names almost anywhere.
 We like Namecheap because they are affordable and easy to use but you don’t have the same performance concerns or anything like you do with hosting.

-A domain name will typically run you about $10-15 a year.
+A domain name typically costs you about $10-15 a year.
 Don’t use some generic site like BlogSpot.
 You aren’t someone trying to share random thoughts on the internet.
 You are trying to show that you are a serious business person.

 Building the Website